jorgenavarroortiz/multitechnology_testbed_v0/readme.md

 To setup this testbed the following scripts need to be run in this order:

 - **free5gc**: change to the `$HOME/go/src/free5gc` directory and run `sudo ./clarity5gC.sh -n 2 -u -s 10.0.1`.
 Wait until verbose messages stop.
-If it stops after "### Creating UE context for UeImsi=..." messages, stop it (ctrl-C) and launch it again.
+If it stops after "_### Creating UE context for UeImsi=..._" messages, stop it (ctrl-C) and launch it again.
 This might happen in low-power PCs, in which the N3IWF starts before AMF is fully deployed.
-It should stop after "[N3IWF] Handle NG Setup Response" message.
+It should stop after "_[N3IWF] Handle NG Setup Response_" message.
 Look inside `clarity5gC.sh` for an explanation on the parameters.

 - **mptcpProxy**: change to the `$HOME/free5gc` directory and run `sudo ./clarityMptcpProxy.sh`.
 Wait until openvpn says the server is initialized.
 You may check that there is a `tap0` interface with IP address `10.8.0.1`.